pberba/pberba.github.io/security/_posts/2025-12-14-decompiling-run-only-applescripts.md

 runtime_stack.push(add_result)
 ```

 This might be fine if we want to just emulate the VM.
 However, because we want to decompile it, we need to retain all the logic.
-To do this, we need to define and use Abstract Syntax Tree (AST), to represent certain operations rather than performing them.
+To do this, we need to define and use an Abstract Syntax Tree (AST) to represent certain operations rather than performing them.

 ```python
 runtime_stack.push(1) # Push1